SR Class 4-DD: History

 The intention to carry more passengers in a train of the same length as other contemporary stock was met, with the two 4-DD units having 1,104 seats compared to 800 in other units of similar age.
 However it was found that the additional number of passengers meant longer time spent at stations to allow passengers to get on and off.
 In practice, the upper compartments were cramped and poorly ventilated because the upper-level windows were impossible to open due to tight clearance.
 To resolve this problem, the compartments were pressure-ventilated, but the equipment proved to be unreliable.

 Near the end, they were renumbered 4901 and 4902.
 4001 and 4002 were reassigned to another pair of prototype Southern Region four-coach EMUs, the 4-PEPs.

 Unusually for an "experiment" they lasted in traffic from 1949 to 1971, undergoing routine maintenance and repaints with no hiccups in their life.
-The two units were finally withdrawn on 1 October 1971 having travelled approximately 700,000 miles in service.
+The two units were finally withdrawn on 1 October 1971 having travelled approximately 700000 mi in service.